Shadreck34/lab3-multipage-/README.md

 Karren Kamulusu

-#Project Overview
+#Project Overview.
 This project demonstrates the use of CSS3, Flexbox, Grid, media queries, animations, and responsive design across multiple web pages.

-The website consists of three pages:
+The website consists of three pages:.

 Home Page (index.html) – Uses Flexbox for layout, includes a navigation bar, and features a hero banner.